 So amen to the “different stuff” Gopnik references.

 Whatever works.
-Whatever helps you through widowhood, especially in early-stage grief, however long that is for you, as long as you can hold it with integrity, do it or think it or take it.
+Whatever helps you through widowhood, especially in early-stage grief, however long that is for you, as long as you can hold it with integrity, well, by all means, do it or think it or take it.

 43. What I call “early stage grief” ?
 For me, I would say I resided in that awful state for five or six years after Ned’s death, long after I appeared functional to others.

 After David’s death?